 Ken Walker says “Jerry, your Brisbane record now extends the known distribution of this species several hundred kilometres south of the previously known southern limits”.

-If you have a garden, work in a community garden, or help keep a school food garden going, or just like bushwalking, then you could contribute to Bowerbird.
-Like my ‘Bellis’ project, you might even want to create your own garden biodiversity project.
+If you have a garden, if you work in a community garden, or you help care for a school garden, or you enjoy bushwalking, then you could contribute to iNaturalist.

 Pictured: the rare crane fly, Nephrotoma australasiae.